drdanholmes/Affiliations/README.md

 RMarkdown Templates for Managing Academic Affiliations for MS-Word and LaTeX

 # Background
 The repository provides an RMardown templte for MS-Word or PDF output that allows for multiple authors with disparate affiliations.
 The problem and solution are discussed [here](http://labrtorian.com/2019/08/26/rmarkdown-template-that-manages-academic-affiliations/).
+The template handles authors, affiliations, emails, cross referencing of figures/tables, references and reference abbrebations.

 The output for MS-Word looks like this: